Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders

-In fact, the domain of $MD$ can be extended to the non-energy-intensive tasks $\overline{\mathcal{J}}$; this is useful because we should also take into account the cases where an energy-intensive task $i$ has all of its predecessor tasks being non-energy-intensive ones, or similarly, when all of its successors are non-energy-intensive tasks.
-Computing this function is equivalent to calculating the longest paths between all nodes of the precedence graph associated with the RCPSP problem.
+The domain of $\MD$ can be extended to non-energy-intensive tasks $\overline{\mathcal{J}}$ , which is useful for handling cases where all predecessors — or all successors — of an energy-intensive task $j$ are themselves non-energy-intensive.
+Computing this function is equivalent to calculating the longest paths between all nodes of the precedence graph associated with the RCPSP.
 Since there is no cyclic relation (i.e., $\nexists j \in \mathcal{T},\ j \prec \dots \prec j$) in the RCPSP, the precedence graph is a directed acyclic graph.
 Hence, the longest paths can be found by computing the shortest paths in the precedence graph in which each arc leaving a node $j$ has a weight equal to $-p_j$.
-Furthermore, as the precedence graph is usually sparse, we use Johnson’s all-pairs shortest path algorithm \citep{johnson1977efficient}, which has a complexity of $O(|V||A| \log |V|)$ in a graph $G(V,A)$.
-We say that a task $j$ is the predecessor (resp. successor) of a task $i$ if $MD(i,j) < \infty$ (resp. $MD(j,i) < \infty$).
-In light of the above, the master ILP can be written as:
+Furthermore, since the precedence graph is usually sparse, we use Johnson's all-pairs shortest path algorithm \citep{johnson1977efficient}, which has a complexity of $O(|V||A| \log |V|)$ in a sparse graph $G(V,A)$.
+We say that a task $j$ is the \emph{predecessor} (resp. \emph{successor}) of a task $i$ if $\MD(i,j) < \infty$ (resp. $\MD(j,i) < \infty$).
+In light of the above, the master ILP can be written as: \begin{small}

 \emph{subject to}